Deus Ex Machina (Lost): On the Island

 Because Locke is unable to walk, Boone must climb the tree to search the plane alone.
 He discovers a trove of statues of the Virgin Mary filled with heroin, the decayed body of another man dressed as a priest, and a working radio.
-Boone sends out a distress call on the radio and a male voice answers, "Is someone out there?" to which Boone responds, "We are the survivors of the crash of Oceanic Flight 8-1-5."
+Boone sends out a distress call on the radio and a male voice answers, "Is someone out there?" to which Boone responds, "We are the survivors of the crash of Oceanic Flight 815."
 The voice answers "WE'RE the survivors of Oceanic Flight 815."
-At this point the teetering plane shifts from Boone's movements and suddenly falls to the ground, crashing nose first.
-Frantically, Locke struggles to his feet, hoists a critically injured Boone on his shoulders, and returns to the camp.
+At this point the plane shifts from Boone's movements and suddenly falls to the ground.
+Locke hoists a critically injured Boone on his shoulders, and returns to the camp.

 Locke carries Boone to the cave and lies to Jack, telling him that Boone fell from a cliff while they were hunting.
 Jack begins treating Boone, and Locke disappears into the jungle to return to the hatch.
-Locke pounds on the door and screams in anguish at how he has done everything the island has asked him to do, and how he is both losing his ability to walk and unable to open the door.
-Suddenly the hatch window is illuminated.
+Locke hits the door and screams in anguish at how he has done everything the island has asked him to do, and how he is losing his ability to walk and is unable to open the door.
+A light suddenly turns on in the hatch.